Open

 Directions

-From Route 112 in Kinsman Notch, take the Beaver Brook Trail (Appalachian Trail) south for 1.5 miles.
-The trail is extremely steep with significant rock scrambles.
+From NH Route 112 in Kinsman Notch, locate the Beaver Brook Trailhead.
+Hike south on the Beaver Brook Trail (Appalachian Trail) for 1.5 steep miles to reach the shelter.

 Amenities